 It is one of India’s “big four” snakebite species.
 It is not to be confused with the king cobra, which belongs to the monotypic genus Ophiophagus.

-In addition, It is also one of the venomous types of reptiles in India.
+In addition, it is one of the venomous reptiles in India.

 The Indian Cobra thrives in various habitats, in dense or open forests, plains, agricultural lands (rice paddy fields, wheat crops), rocky terrains, marshes, and even intensely populated metropolitan areas such as villages and cities.

-The wide black ring on the underside of the neck and the hood marking design with half-rings on either side of the hood is the most recognizable elements of the Indian Cobra, coupled with smooth scales, dark eyes, a broad neck, and head, and a medium-sized body.
+The wide black ring on the underside of the neck and the hood marking design with half-rings on either side of the hood are the most recognizable elements of the Indian Cobra, coupled with smooth scales, dark eyes, a broad neck and head, and a medium-sized body.

 3. Mugger Crocodile